 But $\text{tr}( \rho M(B))$ is the probability of event $B$ in the measurement described by POVM $M$ performed on state $\rho$.
 Therefore measurement $\tilde{M}$ simulates measurement $M$. \end{proof}

 Corollary \ref{Thm-Meas-LG Equiv} implies that if the support of state $\rho$ is restricted to the symmetric/anti-symmetric subspace then any measurement with global symmetry with respect to $G_{\mathcal{A}}$ on $\rho$ can be simulated by a measurement on $\mathcal{T}^{\otimes n}_{G_{\mathcal{A}}}(\rho)$.
-In other words, if one is under the restriction of using measurements which have global symmetry with respect to $G_{\mathcal{A}}$ then by applying the channel $\mathcal{T}^{\otimes n}_{G_{\mathcal{A}}}$ to a state which is restricted to the symmetric/anti-symmetric subspace does not lose any information.
-Note that generally the support of $\mathcal{T}^{\otimes n}_{G_{\mathcal{A}}}(\rho)$ is not restricted to the symmetric(anti-symmetric) subspace.
+In other words, if one is under the restriction of using measurements which have global symmetry with respect to $G_{\mathcal{A}}$ then by applying the channel $\mathcal{T}^{\otimes n}_{G_{\mathcal{A}}}$ to a state which is restricted to the symmetric/anti-symmetric subspace one does not lose any information.
+Note that generally the support of $\mathcal{T}^{\otimes n}_{G_{\mathcal{A}}}(\rho)$ is no longer restricted to the symmetric(anti-symmetric) subspace.

 Based on this observation one can put a strong condition on the form of measurements which can be useful, for instance, in finding the optimal measurement in a multi-copy estimation procedure (as we do in the next section).
 Note that for any given measurement with a global symmetry $G_{\mathcal{A}}$ there are many different other measurements which will have exactly the same statistics on all states whose support are restricted to the symmetric/anti-symmetric subspaces.
 These measurements may require different amounts of entanglement to be implemented.
-Having local symmetry with respect to $G_{\mathcal{A}}$ puts an upper bound on the amount of entanglement required to realize a measurement.

-In particular, note that the combination of proposition \ref{lem:com} and corollary \ref{Thm-Meas-LG Equiv} implies that if a measurement has global symmetry with respect to $G_{\mathcal{A}}$ the gauge group of a commutative algebra $\mathcal{A}$ then among all possible measurements which can simulate this measurements on states with support in symmetric/anti-symmetric subspace there is one which does not need any entanglement to be realized.
+Finding a measurement with local symmetry with respect to $G_{\mathcal{A}}$ in this set of equivalent measurements has the advantage that one can easily put an upper bound on the amount of entanglement required to realize it.
+In particular, note that the combination of proposition \ref{lem:com} and corollary \ref{Thm-Meas-LG Equiv} implies that if a measurement has global symmetry with respect to $G_{\mathcal{A}}$ the gauge group of a \emph{commutative} algebra $\mathcal{A}$, then among all possible measurements which can simulate this measurements on states with support in symmetric/anti-symmetric subspace there is one which does not need any entanglement to be realized.